 HB 157 / SB 894 - Governing Body Meeting by Rep. Caruso / Sen. Bradley failed.
-HB 157 died on the floor, while SB 894 stalled in its last committee stop.
+HB 157 never was heard on the floor whereas SB 894 died in its last committee stop.

 This bill allows a municipality's governing body to convene meetings and conduct official business via teleconferencing or other technological means two times per calendar year if such meetings meet all the requirements of public notice, public access, and public participation.